biscuitlad/Punchcard-encoder/README.md

 - Pressing any key unloads the image window.
 The script cannot be rerun without closing this window.

 Note:
-- The script is tuned to specific parameters and may require adjustments for different screen resolutions or patterns.
 - Carefully check the output against the original pattern to ensure accuracy.
 - This script makes mistakes!
 Do not rely on it working perfectly.